andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ---

-*Q2.9* Approximately how many full-time employees does your organization have?
+*Q2.9*: Approximately how many full-time employees does your organization have?

 :   Numeric text field

-*Q2.10* Approximately how many volunteers does your organization have?
+*Q2.10*: Approximately how many volunteers does your organization have?

 :   Numeric text field

-*Q2.11* How would you describe your organization's structure?

-:   Single answer

-    - A unitary independent organization
-    - A subsidiary of a larger organization
-    - A coalition or federation of independent organizations
-    - Other
-    - Don't know

-*Q2.12* Does your organization collaborate with other organizations or institutions?
+*Q2.12*: Does your organization collaborate with other organizations or institutions?

 :   Multiple answers allowed